jesmrec/cucumber-Android-iOS-seed/README.md

 # Cucumber + Appium + Mobile testing

-This is a sample project to show how to run Cucumber tests on Android/iOS devices using Appium with Java driver
+This is a sample project to show how to run Cucumber tests on Android/iOS devices using Appium with Java driver, using kotlin language

 ## Requirements